Analyzing Micron Technology's Unusual Options Activity | Benzinga

 Analyzing Micron Technology's Unusual Options Activity

-Shares of Micron Technology (NASDAQ:MU) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $76.76.
+Micron Technology (NASDAQ:MU) shares experienced unusual options activity on Thursday.
+The stock price moved up to $82.91 following the option alert.

 - Sentiment: BEARISH